School of Liberal Studies and the Arts - Lynne Shea, Dean

 Academic Placement and Points of Entry

 Because all students at Landmark College experience some type of learning difficulty, we strive to place students accurately based on their skill level and academic ability.
-The First-Year Placement Team carefully examines each student’s admission file including the psycho-educational evaluation, which contains cognitive and achievement testing results.
+The First-Year Academic Placement Team at Landmark College is comprised of the Director of First Year Programming and Placement, the Director of Advising, and the Department Chair for Core Education.
+This team carefully examines each student’s admission file including the psycho-educational evaluation, which contains cognitive and achievement testing results.
 This information helps us to determine which point of entry is most appropriate for the individual student.
 Personal attention at this level of detail is one of the features that makes Landmark College unique.
 After all placement material is read and discussed, the student is placed in one of three entry points (Points of Entry): the Language Intensive Curriculum (LIC), the Partial-Credit Curriculum (PC), or the Credit Curriculum.

 The Credit Curriculum is designed for students who have the skills and ability to engage with college-level material and concepts.
 Within the credit option, students will be placed in either a reading fluency/writing production focus or an academic self-management focus.